-I’m not a medical professional: this is all essentially anecdata.
-Helpful anecdata, I hope, but not medical advice.
+I’m not a medical professional: this is all anecdata.
+I hope it’s helpful anecdata, but it’s not medical advice.
 GO TO YOUR DOCTOR FOR MEDICAL ADVICE.
 If you want to know what the experience of taking a med is like- how it feels, what the day to day is like?
 I’m your huckleberry, sugar.
 That is me, all damned day.
 If you want to know if a drug is right for you, though?
 Doctor up.

 Also; my treatment plan is not up for debate; it’s between my medical team and myself.
-I’ve chosen to share this information here because folks wanted to know about my treatment plan and more specifically, what has and hasn’t worked.
+I’ve chosen to share this information here because folks wanted to know about my treatment plan and more specifically, what has and hasn’t worked for me.
+I share that because I feel like it.
+It’s a nice thing I do voluntarily.
+I’m not doing this to solicit advice: I’m sharing an experience and I’m sharing it for the benefit of other people who experience multiple sclerosis.
 I give suggestions that I radically alter my current plan all the attention that they deserve.
 You don’t want that attention, friend.
 Let’s be cool together.

 Okay, let’s get into what I’ve got going on for meds and supplements right now.